dvcharantejareddy-5708/FINISCIENT/README.md

 # FINISCIENT

-Phone-first financial intelligence companion for the iQOO Hackathon 2026 (FinTech & Commerce).
+Phone-first financial intelligence companion (FinTech & Commerce).

 **Your money, before it becomes a problem.**